apigeekdemos/apigee-s1p-labs/Lab 3 - Proxy a CF (NodeJS) app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 Uploading 8.7K, 12 files
 Done uploading
 OK

-shuklaankur-macbookpro:coresident-sample shuklaankur$
 ```
-## Step 7: Bind the Cloud Foundry App to the Service Instance and Restart the Target App
+## Step 5: Bind the Cloud Foundry App to the Service Instance and Restart the Target App

 In this step, you bind a Cloud Foundry app to the Apigee service instance you created.
 The apigee-bind-mgc command creates the proxy for you and binds the app to the service.
 This command also gives you an option to restage your target application after binding is complete.

 Each bind attempt requires authorization with Apigee Edge, with credentials passed as additional parameters to the apigee-bind-mgc command.
 You can pass these credentials as arguments of the apigee-bind-mgc command or by using a bearer token.

-### 7.a.
+### 5.a.
 (Optional) If you’re using a bearer token to authenticate with Apigee Edge, get or update the token using the Apigee SSO CLI script.

 (If you’re instead using command-line arguments to authenticate with username and password, specify the credentials in the next step - 7.b.)